The Board’s early years: 1878 -1887

 This would necessitate a change in the original agreement for the purchase of the land from the Duke of Rutland … and the Duke’s agent Robert Nesfield was having none of it!
 He would not allow the Duke to be dragged into local political arguments and so had to decline the School Board’s request.

-The Granby schools were finally opened for business during the second week of January 1883 though formally opened in April of that year by which time there were 470 children ‘on the books’.
+The Granby schools were finally opened for business during the second week of January 1883, though formal opening was delayed until April 2nd of that year by which time there were 470 children ‘on the books’.

 They were built to accommodate 578 boys and girls but no infants.